 Open the picture from which you want to remove a person and select the Clone Stamp tool.
 The Photoshop shortcut is the S key.

 Start with a soft brush and set it large enough to cover the person you want to remove.

 Step 2: Select a Clone Source

-The easy part is removing the part of the woman which is over the water.
-Water has a random pattern which makes it easier to Photoshop.
+The easy part is removing the part of the woman in front of the water.
+Water has a random pattern that makes it easier to Photoshop.

-In this case, I need a part of the water next to the woman.
+I needed a part of the water next to the woman in this case.
 The cursor will change into the pixels you’ve selected.